MrErenK/MapDistanceFix/README.md

 1. Converting off-map player decorations to regular player decorations
 2. Maintaining correct rotation to show which direction you're facing
-3. Ensuring the player is always visible for better navigation (Does not work with normal maps.
-Only treasure and explorer maps.
-Due to vanilla limitation, the player icon disappears if you are far away on normal maps.)
+3. Ensuring the player is always visible for better navigation.
+This only works on Minecraft versions after 1.21.1, not including 1.21.1.
+Also only in singleplayer.

 ## 📦 Installation